Kerry Buckley

 By definition, said Mr Nielsen, only a small number of users are likely to make significant use of all the tools a site provides.

-One Response to 'Jakob Nielsen on Web 2.0'
+One reply on “Jakob Nielsen on Web 2.0”

 In short, MySpace looks crap because most people can’t design pages, wheras Flickr always looks good because user content does not dilute design.